 Every business has cash going in and going out.
 This is cash flow.
 A cash flow statement accounts for the cash moving in and out of the company.
 It reflects the cash impacts of revenues, expenses, ...

+Add Yahoo as a preferred source to see more of our stories on Google.
 Just about everyone has heard the phrase " cash is king" in investing.
 That's true for business finances, too.
-A simple definition of a cash flow statement is how money, that is cash and cash ...
+A simple definition ...

 Intangibles are a special kind of asset, for example intellectual property, that can provide long-term benefit to a business.
 Intangibles are listed as assets on a balance sheet alongside physical ...